ingwinlu/simpleMediaCenter/README.md

     cosmo theme is included

 ##Installation
+1. install python3
-0. install youtube-dl
+2. install youtube-dl
-1. install omxplayer
+3. install omxplayer
-2. install Turbogears2 and jinja2 via python-pip
+4. install Turbogears2 and jinja2 via python-pip
-3. clone this repository (on release there will be a package on pypi)
+5. clone this repository (on release there will be a package on pypi)
-4. navigate to the simpleMediaCenter/simpleMediaCenter directory
+6. navigate to the simpleMediaCenter/simpleMediaCenter directory
-5. run simpleMediaCenter.py
+7. run simpleMediaCenter.py

 Please note that this project is still in heavy development and way of installation/configuration will improve